Page 1 of 2

 There is no doubt that when you write something like

-Pascal, for one, included pointers very early in its development and the pattern it adopted was used by C# and many other modern languages.
+Pascal was one of the first truly high level languages to include included pointers from very early in its development and the pattern it adopted was used by C# and many other modern languages.
+It is worth seeing how it implemented pointers.

 declares a to be a pointer to an integer and nothing but an integer.